Spring 2014 Preview Courses

 Cuba: Myths and Realities

-Ireland today is divided by differences in politics, belief, and self identity; but the sameness in both the Republic of Ireland and Northern Ireland truly helps to shape the concept of what it means to be Irish.
+Ireland today is divided by differences in politics, belief, and self-identity; but the sameness in both the Republic of Ireland and Northern Ireland truly helps to shape the concept of what it means to be Irish.
 Examining what unites and divides these two halves of the island helps to provide a greater understanding of Irish identity.
 Focusing on history, literature, cultural studies, music, and art, this course will offer reflective insight into Irishness and why 80 million people around the world look to this small island as their ancestral home.
 While visiting Ireland, students will be engaged with firsthand experiences in both the Republic of Ireland (centered in Dublin) and Northern Ireland (primarily in Belfast).
 Excursions will include a walking tour of Dublin, lectures on modern Irish history, attendance at a play, visit to the Irish parliament, lecture and tour of Belfast, and a tour of Celtic ruins outside

 Seoul, South Korea

-Visual Awareness: Art & Culture of South Korea
+Visual Awareness: Art and Culture of South Korea

 South Korea is a place where 5,000 years of history and culture harmoniously coincide with high-tech 21st century living.
-During our Preview course, we will experience major attractions of South Korea’s capital city, Seoul (Buddhist temple, historical palaces, villages, local markets, Gangnam district), and observe its contemporary and traditional art scenes.
+During the preview, students will experience major attractions of South Korea’s capital city, Seoul (Buddhist temples, historical palaces, villages, local markets, Gangnam district), and observe its contemporary and traditional art scenes.
 In this course, students will gain a deeper relationship to an unfamiliar place, both in terms of art and culture, by focusing on visual elements, experience, and awareness.
 It is about seeing differently.
 Every place has a unique schema of colors, shapes, and forms in its art and cultural environment.
 Using a diverse and interdisciplinary approach, this course begins with classroom practice and study of visual elements (i.e. color, shape, and form), as seen through the lens of specific sites/venues in South Korea

 Monteverde, Costa Rica

-Nature, Bilingualism & Education at Home and in the Cloud Forest
+Nature, Bilingualism, and Education at Home and in the Cloud Forest

 In order to participate fully in the world, students need to understand and speak other languages, engage with other cultures, and take a global perspective on the natural world.
 This preview course is especially designed with future educators in mind and aims to give students local and international experiences with Spanish/English bilingualism in community and educational contexts, opportunities to interact with others across cultures, and engagement with ecosystems and environmental education in contrasting locations.
-Throughout these experiences, students will be able to compare and contrast languages, environments, and educational approaches in Philadelphia and a Cloud Forest in Costa Rica while engaging with community members over time.
-Activities during the spring break portion of the course will include: 1) volunteer experiences in schools and community education programs that focus on language learning and/or environmental education (local public schools, The Cloud Forest School, The Children’s Eternal Rainforest, etc.), 2) homestays with Costa Rican families for part of the week, 3) informal interactions with local college-age students, 4) guided tours of the cloud forest and an organic coffee farm and 5) Latin dance lessons.
+Students will be able to compare and contrast languages, environments, and educational approaches in Philadelphia and a Cloud Forest in Costa Rica while engaging with community members over time.
+Activities during the spring break portion of the course will include: volunteer experiences in schools and community education programs, homestays with Costa Rican families for part of the week, informal interactions with local college-age students, guided tours of the cloud forest and an organic coffee farm and Latin dance lessons.